Gao-Labs/moves_anywhere/README.md

   - `SHOW DATABASES;` will provide all the databases on the mySQL server
   - `USE dbname;` will select the database.
 Most of the moves output data is located in the `moves` database
-  - Once you have selected a database, you can see all the tables in the database with `SHOW TABLES;`
+  - Once you have selected a database, you can see all the tables in the database with `SHOW TABLES;` These tables contain data outputted by moves.
+You can interact with the tables using various SQL SELECT statements.

 ### Before Starting Another Run
 Ensure that you have no dangling images.
 You can do this in 2 ways: manually or command line.